-In my last blog post, I summarized the changes in the personnel privacy laws contained in the ethics bill, S.L.
+In this blog post, I summarized the changes in the personnel privacy laws contained in the ethics bill, S.L.
 2010-169.
 This post summarizes two more changes included in that legislation.
 One establishes both an optional and a mandatory mediation procedure for resolving disputes about public records requests.
 The other amends the statute governing the award of attorneys’ fees in public records lawsuits.

 Mediation of Public Records Disputes